dashalary/movie-recs/README.md

 # MovieRecs

-Welcome to MovieRecs, a web application that allows users to sign up or log in using third party authentication system in order to create and update their own collection of recommended movies.
+Welcome to MovieRecs, a web application that allows users to sign up or log in with an enabled third party authentication system in order to create and update their own collection of recommended movies.